 Lancôme La Vie Est Belle

-La Vie Est Belle is the best selling perfume by French brand Lancôme.
+La Vie Est Belle is the best-selling perfume by French brand Lancôme.
 Meaning “Life is Beautiful,” this perfume is a reflection of Lancôme’s storied heritage.
 The perfume has fresh notes of iris flowers patchouli, warm vanilla, and Arabian jasmine.
-Like a blooming orange bouquet, it will remind you of spring time floral scents.
+Like a blooming orange bouquet, it will remind you of springtime floral scents.

 Guerlain Shalimar